kmuel4/cis202-LiteraryOasis/README.md

 ### `npm build`

-puts the react app in build, then can modify main.js to run the index.html so you just have to launch the app with electron
+puts the react app in build, then can modify main.js to run the index.html to launch the app with electron in one terminal

 # Getting Started with Create React App